hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

 ----------------------------------------------------
 I said we will use FOIA VistA.
-Make sure that git is installed on your machine, and then run the following command (this command may take up to 1 hour to run, based on your internet connection).
+Make sure that git is installed on your machine, and then run the following command (this command may take up to 1 hour to run, based on your Internet connection).

 .. raw:: html

     <div class="code"><code>$ <strong>git clone -b foia --single-branch --depth=1 https://github.com/OSEHRA/VistA-M.git</strong></code></div>

 Next we need to copy the routines to VistA (takes about 30 seconds).
 There are